What is life coaching?

 As we continue the conversation, I’ll ask reflective and thought-provoking questions to help you navigate your thoughts and feelings about the situation.
 I might challenge you to consider new perspectives or examine your beliefs about the situation.

 I’ll provide space for you to think and process throughout the session.
-There might be times of silence, and I might toss a question back to you that you raise so you can examine your belief about it.
+There might be times of silence, or I might toss a question back to you that you raise so you can examine your belief about it.

 The Coaching Process